proger/uapycon2014-python-to-haskell/python-to-haskell.md

 # [fit] movember

-^ Most of us take shaving for granted
-  - you can buy shavers with lots of blades
-  - if you look at the history shaving was hard -- it was done with a knife and required a special person attached to it
-  - shaving has been democratized
+^ Most of us take shaving for granted movember - men's health awareness you can buy shavers with lots of blades if you look at the history shaving was hard -- it was done with a knife and required a special person attached to it shaving has been democratized

 ---